 - Black Comedy Rape: He's a common committer of Prison Rape.
 He even receives a "Statutory Ape" t-shirt as a gag gift for his birthday (which he's delighted with), implying he's somewhat known for this in the villain community.

 - The Bus Came Back: In Season 4, dying from lung cancer.
 His life sentence was commuted upon the condition that he give up his heart to Monstroso upon his death.

 - Captain Ersatz: To two DC Comics villains, Gorilla Grodd and Monsieur Mallah (the latter of whom is also gay).

 - Face Death with Dignity: When The Investors come to collect his heart.
 He doesn't panic, just gruffly tells them to get it over with.

-- Heroic Sacrifice: In order to get the Monarch out and back to Doctor Girlfriend, he helps him break out, knowing full and well the Guild will be on his ass.
+- Heroic Sacrifice: To get the Monarch out and back to Doctor Girlfriend, he helps him break out, knowing full and well the Guild will be on his ass.
 He was let out in season four.

 - Also a villainous example, he would eventually give his heart to a dying Monstroso, who arranged his release from prison in return.

 - Incurable Cough of Death: His lung cancer proved to be fatal.
 Or rather would have been fatal, had the Investors not ripped out his heart to give to Monstroso.